RSM-git/mlops_fake_real_news/reports/README.md

 > *training docker image: `docker run trainer:latest lr=1e-3 batch_size=64`.
 Link to docker file: <weblink>*
 >
 > Answer:
 We used a Docker image for training, and one for prediction/inference.
 The trainer file utilizes most files.
 It needs data files, model files, config files, and other kinds of utility files.
 The predictor on the other hand only needs to load the model weights to the model.
-The weights themselves are saved into a bucket, which is obviously located outside the Docker container.
+The weights themselves are saved into a GCP bucket, which is can be accessed by the Cloud Run service and can be loaded when the container is built.

 <br>
 Link to: